meshulam/PushQ/README.md

 When you're working toward a goal, whether it's related to fitness, work, or anything else, sometimes you need a push to keep you going.
 PushQ is an Android app which distills this idea to its very essence.

-* Create a task to raise a custom notification on your phone at a scheduled time every day.
+* Create a task to raise a custom notification on your phone at a schedule	d time every day.

 *That's it?*